thegeekybeng/mps-connect_beta-test/DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers deploying MPS Connect to Render (backend + database) and Vercel (frontend) for production demo.
+This guide covers deploying MPS Connect to Render (backend + database) and GitHub Pages (frontend) for production demo.

 For detailed Render configuration, see [RENDER_DEPLOYMENT.md](./RENDER_DEPLOYMENT.md).